 CAMMP stands for Computational and Mathematical Modeling Program (computer-aided mathematical modeling program) and is a zdi student laboratory at RWTH Aachen University.
-As part of the annual camp week, high school students with a talent for mathematics research mathematical and technical problems from the world of work in small working groups.
+As part of the annual camp week, mathematically talented high school students research mathematical and technical problems from the world of work in small working groups.

 The CAMMP days are aimed at middle and high school mathematics courses and teach participants the basics of mathematical modeling in workshops on topics such as "With a laptop and math for a better future: generating electricity from the sun's rays"Or"How do animated films actually work and what does that have to do with math?“ closer.

 More information about the CAMPS days and the online implementation.

 3D coordinate models in Bochum (Years 11, 12, 13)

 "Make the room visible" - under this motto, the students construct and manufacture a three-dimensional coordinate system to illustrate the vector calculation in the curriculum and make it more tangible.
 This is done with Autocad Inventor, a professional design (CAD) software.
 The constructions are then made from cardboard with a laser cutter or from Plexiglas with a milling machine and then made available for further mathematics lessons.

 NRW Student Academy Mathematics and Computer Science (Years 12, 13)